Skip to content

 Returns:

-FastAPI: The modified FastAPI application instance with the required middleware and authentication routes.
+FastAPI: The modified FastAPI application instance with the required middlewares and authentication routes.

 """